Every good copywriter will tell you that you should write concisely.

 They damage your credibility.
 They bring down your writing.
 They make your work look amateur.

-If I pointed those words out to you, you’d probably shuffle your feed and shamefacedly admit they don’t need to be there.
+If I pointed those words out to you, you’d probably shuffle your feet and shamefacedly admit they don’t need to be there.
 You hadn’t even noticed you’d put them in.

 Those words are like condiments in your fridge.
 You open the door a dozen times a day and never see them.
 It isn’t until a friend comes over and asks why you have two-year-old mango chutney that you realize you should probably clear some of that out.